Cookadle/cart253/frogfrogfrog/ideas.md

 # Starting points
 title and instructions screen
- put fly on title resting if frog catch it the game strat? pixel lili pad or whatever i started with frog on lily pad button  looking like trash with flies around it
+button  looking like trash with flies around it
-TO DRAW: RED BUTTON PIXEL +INSTRUCTIONS BUTTON
+TO DRAW: background of title screen =title frogfrogfrog

 scoring system(DONE)
-negative value ,every fly eaten is one less annoying frog in this damned world,icon next to number could be a happy child smiling idk a fly lays up to 75 to 150 eggs so assign fly value as random between <75-150>
+negative value ,every fly eaten is one less annoying frog in this damned world a fly lays up to 75 to 150 eggs so each fly is female in this game nd losing their babies

- Draw aserite of three eggs larvae as currency next to score IF YOU HAVE TIME
+** Draw aserite of three eggs larvae as currency next to score IF YOU HAVE TIME

  ending

+ frog get fatter ,max fatness is 125
+ So each time
- frog get fatter ,max fatness is 125 spider come all over the screen they eat the frog it ate too much flies
+ if  score get updated +1 body frog once score =-3000 game over =fat frog spider come all over the screen they eat the frog it ate too much flies spider must survive too

  visual/audio
+sound for frogeating to add
+sound for title screen n regular game sound for fly buzzing

  fly movements
+ sppedy fly
 --

  briing fly to frfog mouth when caught